RylieHolmes/Multi-Model-Uncensored-chatbot/README.md

 and
 **32GB RAM**

-"this is my system and it works fine so thats what im basing it from so it could run on somthing less powerfull"
+"This is my system and it works fine, so that's what I'm basing it from.
+So it could run on something less powerful."